Florida Wants To Import Medicine From Canada. But How Would That Work?

 And maybe that's the point.

-Just before he signed the bill last week at The Villages, a large retirement community outside of Orlando, Florida's governor said the law was already making a difference.
+Just before Florida's governor signed the bill last week at The Villages, a large retirement community outside Orlando, he said the law was already making a difference.

-"It's interesting," DeSantis told a roomful of Florida seniors who had been invited to witness the signing of the drug bill.
+"It's interesting," DeSantis told a room full of Florida seniors who had been invited to witness the signing of the drug bill.
 "Since we've passed this bill, some of the American companies have already come to us saying, 'Hey, we're willing to deal and give you better prices' — already, just for the fact that we have this."

 The room broke into applause.